List of 40 Famous Forests in India to visit

 Parambikulam Tiger Reserve

-Where is Parambikulam Tiger Reserve Located
+Where is the Parambikulam Tiger Reserve Located

 Parambikulam Tiger Reserve in Kerala spans an extent of 285 square kilometres.
 It’s in Kollengode Block, Chittur taluk in the Palakkad district of Kerala.